kaukas/CheckboxTree/README.rst

 jQuery CheckboxTree
 ===================

-A jQuery plugin which displays a tree of items.
+A jQuery plugin that displays a tree of items.
 The items have checkboxes and some complex logic how the selections are handled.

 TODO